dthree/cash/README.md

 *Huh?* Okay - think [Cygwin](https://en.wikipedia.org/wiki/Cygwin), except:

+- No native compiling
-- No DLLs
+- No ugly DLLs
-- Terminal-agnostic
+- Works in any terminal
 - 1/15th of the size
-- No native compiling
 - Just:

 ```bash